-Access to ICTs in East Asia corresponds strongly with levels of human development indices and incountry telecommunications infrastructure.
-Telecommunications infrastructures differ quite significantly among countries in the region, with those primarily in the Mekong region lagging far behind the rest.
-Moreover, telecommunications infrastructure development may be unevenly distributed within countries as well.
-Unfortunately, the extent and level of infrastructure plays a significant role in determining whether costs are kept at a reasonable level, if not at the lowest level possible.
-Hence, it is common to find scenarios where making telephone calls to someone in a country different from one's own is cheaper than someone in that country making the same call out.
-Similarly, Internet connectivity is re-sold by top-level providers to lower-level providers, allowing those on top to financially benefit from those below at considerable high costs (see Figure 1.
-Traffic and Payment Flows across the Internet).
+Access to ICTs in East Asia corresponds very much with levels of human development indices and in-country telecommunications infrastructure.
+Telecommunication infrastructures differ quite significantly among countries in the region, with countries primarily in the Mekong region lagging far behind the rest.
+This does not mean to say that telecommunication infrastructure development is necessarily evenly distributed in the other countries.
+Unfortunately, the extent and level of infrastructure plays a significant role in determining whether costs are kept at a reasonable level, if not at the lowest levels possible.
+Hence, it is common to find scenarios where making telephone calls to one country is cheaper than someone in that country making the same call out.20 In a similar strain, Internet connectivity is re-sold by top-level providers to lower-level providers, allowing those on top to financially benefit from those below at considerable high costs (see Figure 1: Traffic and Payment Flows across the Internet).

-Figure 1.
-Traffic and Payment Flows across the Internet
+Figure 1: Traffic and Payment Flows across the Internet

-Source: Peake (2004, 17)
+Source: Figure 2, Peake, Adam (2004: p.17)

-As is illustrated by Figure 1, the regulation of the Internet is also linked to its physical structure, which is under the proprietary and legal control of the United States, although since 1996 the American administration has attempted to reorganise the Internet infrastructure management system.
-The Internet is based upon a system of root servers which coordinate the information flow on the network and thereby ensure that all the information sitting on the Internet is available.
-There are also mirror servers which are updated daily and are replications of the root servers.
-They help alleviate the heavy traffic of data flow which in the past was solely hosted by root servers.
-However, original information is stored in the servers controlled by the United States (Pazello 2005, 7-8).
-In the Tunis Agenda for the Information Society (WSIS Phase Two), governments endorsed the findings of the Task Force on Financial Mechanisms and made proposals for improvements in existing financial mechanisms, which included enhancing regional cooperation and creating multistakeholder partnerships, especially for building regional backbone infrastructure and providing affordable access to ICTs by reducing international Internet costs charged by backbone providers, among others.
+As can be seen from Figure 1, the regulation of the Internet is also linked to its physical structure, which is under the proprietary and legal control of the United States, although since 1996, the American administration has attempted to reorganise the Internet infrastructure management system.
+The Internet is based upon a system of root servers which coordinate the information flow on the network, and thereby ensuring that all the information sitting on the Internet is available.
+There are also mirror servers which are updated daily and are replications of the root servers, which help alleviate the heavy traffic of data flow which in the past was solely hosted by root servers.
+However, original information is stored in the servers controlled by the United States.21 In the Tunis Agenda for the Information Society (WSIS Phase 2), governments endorsed the findings of the Task Force on Financial Mechanisms and made proposals for improvements in existing financial mechanisms, which included enhancing regional cooperation and creating multi-stakeholder partnerships, especially for building regional backbone infrastructure and providing affordable access to ICTs by reducing international Internet costs charged by backbone providers22, among others.23